11 Incredible Things To Do At Naoshima & Teshima Art Islands In Japan

 Naoshima Bath House

-4. Can I take photos in the galleries?
+5. Can I take photos in the galleries at Naoshima art island?

 Outside the Lee Ufan Museum, Naoshima

 Please bare in mind that both Naoshima and Teshima islands are very strict with their no photos policy.
-We weren’t allowed to take any photos inside the galleries at all which was quite refreshing to actually be in the moment even though there were some insanely amazing photography moments that we missed out on.
-My images are either from other sources as noted or they were taken outside of the galleries.
+We weren’t allowed to take any photos INSIDE the galleries at all which was quite refreshing to actually be in the moment.
+There were some art pieces that were so mind blowing, I’m gutted I couldn’t take a photo 🙁

 The staff all dress in white and have an almost futuristic energy to them.
 It’s oh so modern and oh so Japan.
 Teshima Art Museum really is a sight to be seen and is easily one of, it not the best art installation I’ve ever seen.
 Teshima Art Museum cafe and shop was probably the coolest one I’ve ever been to!